Do you want to know how to start writing as a career change?

 Article and content writing

-Content writing is usually the easiest way to start a new writing career.
+Content writing is usually the easiest way for a lot of people to start a new writing career.
 Because you can start slowly on a very part-time basis, it gives you time to learn as you go.

 You can either opt to sell your content articles directly to sites that pay for fresh content, or you can offer your content for free, but include affiliate marketing backlinks within your article.